spanner888/CamScripts/README.md

 * Material forum in particular [Material overhaul](https://forum.freecad.org/viewtopic.php?t=78242)
 * JobUtils.py Library Russ's lib Forum announcement/discussion [thread](https://forum.freecad.org/viewtopic.php?t=33328)

 The third library provides many of the core Job features for `CamFullProcessExample.FcMacro` was created by FreeCAD forum user russ4262.
-It demonstrates the work he did to further open the CAM workbench to scripting and provides excelent example code is provided in this library in the Test## functions.
+It demonstrates the work he did to further open the CAM workbench to scripting and provides excellent example code is provided in this library in the Test## functions.
 Those examples have been extended here with many aded features to give the full scripted end to end CAM process.

 Path and Material developers and forum users including russ4262, sliptonic, onekk, imm.

 ## Limitations, Feedback and Contributions

-Minimum FreeCAD version required for the ?? macro to demonstrate Wood and Metal machinability materials with Speeds and Feeds calculations is: Version: 0.22.0dev.38553 (Git)
+Minimum FreeCAD version required to demonstrate Wood and Metal machinability materials with Speeds and Feeds calculations is: Version: 0.22.0dev.38553 (Git)

 See the [github repo issues](https://github.com/spanner888/CamScripts/issues) for latest information.

 These scripts started out as an import and scripted Toolbit creation for personal use.
 Then I got excited about the new Materials Machinability capability and also remembered the existing JobUtils library by russ4262, hence so many features.

-However, while a lot of testing and polsihing has occured and the import work very well, there are still rough edges that you might find.
+However, while a lot of testing and polishing has occurred and the import work very well, there are still rough edges that you might find.
 One example is below and more up to date list is in the [github repo issues](https://github.com/spanner888/CamScripts/issues) for latest information.

 There are no checks when saving ToolBit files or while adding a ToolBit to the current Tool table to see item of same name already exists.
 Duplicates do occur with current test data and can cause warning like: